Helen Butterworth, Global Project Associate

 Rubeena Hassam, Finance and Operations Associate

 Rubeena comes to More in Common from Sharedserviceslink, a small events company, from which she brings 5 years of operations experience working in a startup environment.
-She has also travelled extensively in North America.

 Stephen Hawkins, Director, Research